-Accuracy and consistency are particularly important when dealing with gaseous phases; here, longrange weak forces play a remarkable role and are protagonists in several applications of growing interest, where precise estimations are crucial: they govern scattering processes and phenomena occurring in the ultracold regime, such as photoassociation [37-43,30,44-46] and R shbach effect [23,24].
-Intensive studies were also devoted to the long-range forces affecting ultracold alkaline earth atoms, such as Ca [23,47] and Sr [47,48], for several applications, among which the search for new frequency standards [23,47,48], that requires accuracy up to the eighteenth decima place [49,50].
+Accuracy and consistency are particularly important when dealing with gaseous phases; here, longrange weak forces play a remarkable role and are protagonists in several applications of growing interest, where precise estimations are crucial: they govern scattering processes and phenomena occurring in the ultracold regime, such as photoassociation [37-43,30,44-46] and the Feshbach effect [23,24].
+Intensive studies were also devoted to the long-range forces affecting ultracold alkaline earth atoms, such as Ca [23,47] and Sr [47,48], for several applications, among which the search for new frequency standards [23,47,48], that requires accuracy up to the eighteenth decimal place in frequency units [49,50].
 In addition, very recently, weak interactions of ytterbium atoms at ultracold temperature have been investigated as sensors of short-range gravity-like forces [30,51].
 Though counterintuitive in appearance, even the study of transport properties of ions in buffer gases offers the chance for the investigation of van der Waals forces: the relationship between gas-phase mobility of ions and their interaction potential with rare gases is well known and exploited in several experimental techniques, such as the so-called Electronic State Chromatography [52-54] or the novel Laser Resonance Chromatography, to characterize heavy and superheavy elements [55-57].
-Really, at the lowest order, intermolecular forces between ions and neutral buffer gases do not directly sense the electronic structure of the formers [55] and, therefore, such experimental techniques should be flanked by theoretical investigation of higher-order interactions.
-Fin turn depending on response properties of the ion.
+Really, at the lowest order, intermolecular forces between ions and neutral buffer gases do not directly sense the electronic structure of the formers [55] and, therefore, such experimental techniques should be flanked by theoretical investigation of higher-order interactions, which, in turn, depend on response properties of the ion.

-Many important and dependent applications to few-body systems, such as mentioned above, require the accurate and consistent description of both the short- and long-range regions of the interaction potential.
-The way to address this requirement within the standard implementations of the high-level ab initio CC methods is to elucidate the other extreme of the current research agenda, approaches to molecular modeling of large and complex systems operate with simplified potentials, or additive force fields, containing a limited set of general parameters, frequently interconnected with the help of empirical relations, or combining rules.
-For the long-range part, again approach is indispensable due to an sferability of underlying atomic properties.
-However, it becomes non-trivial for the most general case of dispersion interactions, for which the long-range coefficients are represented by convolutions of the response properties rather than by the product of the static ones.
-The puestions arise
+Many important and sensitive applications to few-body systems, such as mentioned above, require the accurate and consistent description of both the short- and long-range regions of the interaction potential.
+The way to address this requirement within the standard implementations of the high-level ab initio CC methods is to elucidate